Hypatchia/ComputerVision/ImageGenerationGAN/readme.md

 # Task :
-* Deep Convolutional Gan for Image Generation in TensorFlow
+* Deep Convolutional GAN for Image Generation in TensorFlow
 * GAN for MNIST Data Generation in PyTorch